E27 LED Bulbs

 The E27 or Edison bulb has a big screw socket which is 27 millimetres.

-How Bright is an E27 LED bulb?
+How Bright are E27 LED bulbs?

-Why is it Called E27 LED Bulb?
+Why is they Called E27 LED Bulbs?

 The E27 bulbs are available in a huge range of styles.
 Ball, globe, stick, candle, PAR, tubular and pear.
 Because they are so diverse in terms of looks, they will work in every lamp style or room.